EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ### We only have monthly memberships (see below). *We don't have a concierge which would be necessary to manage shorter-term visitors*.

-## Open Desk (Choose any available non-dedicated desk for that day)
+## Open Desk (Each day, choose any available non-dedicated desk)

-- On-season $300/month: If you begin your membership in May-September.
+- High-season $300/month: If you begin your membership in May-September.
 - Off-season $200/month: If you begin your membership any months except May-September.
-On-season members revert to this price in off-season.
+High-season members revert to this price in off-season.

 ## Dedicated Desk

-- On-season $400/month: If you begin your membership in May-September.
+- High-season $400/month: If you begin your membership in May-September.
 - Off-season $300/month: If you begin your membership any months except May-September.
-On-season members revert to this price in off-season.
+High-season members revert to this price in off-season.

 ### This is a self-managed workspace.
 There will be some organizational inconveniences as we develop ourselves.